-B. TIME AND PLACE FOR FILING.-This form must be filed with the Department of Taxation at P.O.
+B. TIME AND PLACE FOR FILING.-This form must be filed with the Hawaii Department of Taxation at P.O.
 Box 3559, Honolulu, Hawaii 96811-3559, and must be filed on or after the date of filing of the return for the taxable year of the NOL and within 12 months from the end of such taxable year.
 Do not attach this form to your income tax return.

-NOTE: If you fail to meet the foregoing limitation, you may file an amended return within three years of the due date prescribed for filing the return, including extensions, for the NOL year or the period agreed to under a written extension of time, whichever is later.
+Note: If you fail to meet the foregoing limitation, you may file an amended return within three years of the due date prescribed for filing the return, including extensions, for the NOL year or the period agreed to under a written extension of time, whichever is later.

-C. RECOMPUTATION OF TAX LIABILITY.
-In determining the decrease attributable to the NOL carryback in the tax previously determined, such tax is to be recomputed.
-The use of Form N-11 or N-40 and instructions, for the applicable taxable year, will be helpful in making this recomputation.
+C. RECOMPUTATION OF TAX LIABILITY.- To arrive at the decrease in the tax previously determined, recompute the tax after taking the carryback(s) into account.
+Form N-11 or N-40 and instructions for the applicable year will be helpful in making this recomputation.